 Export and import OpenType feature definitions in FEA format.
 When OTMaster imports feature definitions in the FEA format, it intelligently subsets them to match the font’s glyph set, so you can develop a large FEA file that defines features for many writing systems and import it into a smaller font.
 Import the exported FEA file into FontLab VI’s Features panel.

 Use OTMaster’s Glyph Editor to add or modify a glyph in an non-invasive manner: all of the font’s naming, hinting, kerning and OpenType Layout features will be intact — just as if you were using a high-precision surgical laser knife.

-Together with FontLab VI, OTMaster forms an integrated type design and font development workflow.
-Draw, space, kern, hint and test your fonts or font families in FontLab VI.
+Together with FontLab 7, OTMaster forms an integrated type design and font development workflow.
+Draw, space, kern, hint and test your fonts or font families in FontLab 7.
 Export the fonts into monochrome, variable or color OpenType formats.
 Then use OTMaster to examine the results, produce test printouts, make last-minute modifications or produce customized font versions for individual clients.

 DTL OTMaster 8.9 is available exclusively from Dutch Type Library.
 Upgrades from earlier versions are available.